EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 ## Day 30
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - No code today.
 Instead I have been reading from CSS the missing manual.
 I need to grasp the basics of css to really push my skills.
 * Challenges you faced - None
 * Tasks for tomorrow - Keep reading.

 ## Day 31
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - Today I read the book css the missing manual and folowed some starter examples in the code editor.
 * Challenges you faced - None
 * Tasks for tomorrow - Keep reading.

 ## Day 32
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - Today I read about css selectors and how to use them in various scenarios.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

 ## Day 33
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - I did more learning on css selectors.
 I also learnt about inheritance and css resets
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

 ## Day 34
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - Today I practiced somemore with css inheritance.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.